deltachat-bot/stickersbot/README.md

 To get sticker packs, browse https://signalstickers.com/ and copy the URL of the pack you want (the link in the "+ Add to Signal" button, an URL starting with ``https://signal.art/addstickers``) and send the pack URL to the bot in private, the bot will send you a zip with the sticker pack.

-To create an sticker from a normal image send the image to the bot and it will send you back the image as sticker.
+To create an sticker from a normal image send the image to the bot and it will remove the background and send you back the image as sticker.

 Send any text to the bot to search packs matching the given text.